 - Active Checkbox: Starts or stops data collection.
 Changes are deployed instantly to the Gateway.

-- Current Status: A live indicator of the connection health.
+- Current Status: A live indicator of the connection health that refreshes in place while the page stays open.

 - 🟢 Connected: Normal operation.